 Searing is a cooking technique that means that the surface of the food is cooked at a higher temperature to form a browned crust.
 This locks in the moisture and adds a pleasant color.
 It’s a very simple cooking process that requires no special skills!

-What cut of chicken is best in this recipe?
+What kind of chicken is best in this recipe?

 I like to use chicken tenders in this recipe since they are thin and cook really fast.
-The texture is also great for kids since they are very moist when cooked in a skillet like this.
+The texture is also great for kids since they are very moist when cooked in a skillet.
 You could also do this with chicken thighs or chicken breasts, though you’ll want to increase the cooking time for each.

 How to Make Pan-Seared Chicken Step-by-Step